seap-udea/iWander/README.md

 precompiled version of both libraries, along witth the header files are provided with the package in the `util` directory.

+Input parameters are passed to the programs using a configuration file `<programa.conf>`.
+The configuration file has the structure of a C program.
+The declarations and actions in the program are included directly into the `main` of the corresponding program.

+Naming conventions:

+* Configuration variables: Capitalized.
+Example: Wanderer, Npart.

+* Macros and global variables: Fully capital.
+Example: FILENAME, REARTH.

+* Routines: Umbrella style.
+Example: vectorAllocate, integrateEOM.

+* Local variables: Free.

 Acknowledgements
 ----------------